sara-19992/Mastering-JavaScript-in-20-Days/Day4.md

 ```
 ### Functions return
-the output of function that getting back by using a return keyword and some function don't use return keyword
+- output of function that getting back by using a return keyword
+- some function don't use return keyword
-each functions return implicit value undefined expects function use a return keyword
+- each functions return implicit value undefined expects function use a return keyword

-unreachable code is code after return statement
+- unreachable code is code after return statement
  ### Coding Examples
 ```javascript